Oliver Otis Howard: Military commands and Native American affairs

-Subsequently, Howard was superintendent of the U.S. Military Academy at West Point in 1881–82.
+Subsequently, Howard was superintendent of the U.S. Military Academy at West Point in 1881–1882.
 He served as commander of the Department of the Platte from 1882 to 1886 and the Military Division of the Pacific from 1886 to 1888.
 From 1888, his final command was of the Department of the East (Military Division of the Atlantic) at Fort Columbus on Governors Island in New York Harbor, encompassing the states east of the Mississippi River.
 He retired from the U.S. Army at that posting in 1894 with the rank of major general.
 The French government made him a chevalier of the Legion of Honor in 1884 and he was subsequently promoted to the ranks of officer and commander.

 Howard University

 General Howard is also remembered for playing a role in founding Howard University, which was incorporated by Congress in 1867.
 The school is nonsectarian and is open to both sexes without regard to race.
-On November 20, 1866, Howard was among ten members of various socially-concerned groups of the time who met in Washington, D.C., to discuss plans for a theological seminary to train black ministers.
+On November 20, 1866, Howard was among 10 members of various socially concerned groups of the time who met in Washington, D.C., to discuss plans for a theological seminary to train black ministers.
 Interest was sufficient, however, to create an educational institute for areas other than the ministry.
 The result was the Howard Normal and Theological Institute for the Education of Preachers and Teachers.
-On January 8, 1867, the Board of Trustees voted to change the name of the institution to Howard University.
+On January 8, 1867, the board of trustees voted to change the name of the institution to Howard University.
 Howard served as president from 1869 to 1874.

-He was quoted as saying "[t]he opposition to Negro education made itself felt everywhere in a combination not to allow the freed men any room or building in which a school might be taught.
+He was quoted as saying, "The opposition to Negro education made itself felt everywhere in a combination not to allow the freed men any room or building in which a school might be taught.
 In 1865, 1866, and 1867, mobs of the baser classes at intervals and in all parts of the South occasionally burned school buildings and churches used as schools, flogged teachers or drove them away, and in a number of instances murdered them."
 He also founded Lincoln Memorial University in Harrogate, Tennessee, in 1895, for the education of the "mountain whites."